-- · We need to help young people recognize that their decisions have more weight than their situations when it comes to a truly good life.
-Redirecting their thoughts to which choices they do have power over in their life and teaching problem-solving skills offers a tangible skill for moving through their reality. - Many youth feel powerless when they are living in difficult situations and behave in unhealthy ways to find some sense of power.
-Help them see the power they have to impact others positively by creating opportunities for them to make a difference in the world around them... and in your world as well. - · In difficult situations it's easy to feel angry with God because they feel he's been unfair with them.
+- We need to help young people recognize that their decisions have more weight than their situations when it comes to a truly good life.
+Redirecting their thoughts to what the choices are that they have power over in their life can help address the powerlessness that comes with vulnerability. - Many youth feel powerless when they are living in difficult situations and behave in unhealthy ways to find some sense of power.
+Help them see the power they have to impact others positively by creating opportunities for them to make a difference in the world around them... and in your world as well. - · Some youth in difficult situations are angry with God because they feel he's been unfair with them.
 They have tried prayer and are upset that God didn't fix things.
 This has shaped their view of God and we need to be willing to listen and recognize how this feels for them.
 Then we need to introduce them to the heart of the God who has never left them for a moment, and is with them IN their situation (Deut.
 31:6,8; Ps.
 27:10; Ps.
 139).